mtenenholtz/cpai/docs/troubleshooting.md

 ## Token budget doesn’t fit

-- `--max-tokens` packs by estimate; with `--strict` (default), CPAI re‑renders and trims from the end to fit exactly.
+- `--max-tokens` packs by estimate; with `--strict` (default), CPAI re‑renders and verifies the final text fits.
+If it’s over budget, the CLI errors unless `--truncate` is set, in which case it drops trailing files until it fits.
 - Try `--pack-order small-first` or reduce scope with globs.

 ## Mouse isn’t working in TUI